oljarast/microservices-lab/README.md

 First add a new command to your room.

-Edit `src/main/java/org/gameontext/sample/RoomImplementation.java` to add another element to the switch statement in the `handleMessage` function.
-Add it just after `case room` but before the `default` one.
+Edit `src/main/java/org/gameontext/sample/RoomImplementation.java` to add another element to the switch statement in the `processCommand` function.
+Add it just after `case "/ping"` but before the `default` one.
 ```java
 case "/temp":
     endpoint.sendMessage(session,